SAMCOM-07/Shortly/README.md

-This website was made with pure tailwindCSS and a bit of JavaScript
+This website was made with pure tailwindCSS